When planning a city break, Miami is probably not the first destination to spring to…

 When you are done eating, take a small bit of pickled ginger and chew it well to cleanse your palate before tasting the next item.
 Don’t add wasabi before tasting a piece.
 The chef has already balanced the flavours and ideally, you should not need any extra wasabi or even soy sauce.
 Sushi tastes best when you trust the master chef and go with his choice.

 While it’s okay to not use chopsticks, it’s certainly not right to play with it.
 Please remember that there are a few sushi etiquette rules you need to follow when you are in a sushi restaurant or bar.
-For example:

 - Never play with the chopsticks as it’s considered a rude gesture